vahidv/pdp/README.md

 # ..:: PHP DESIGN PATTERNS TUTORIAL ::..

-this is a php design patterns tutorial container to let you focus just on codding!! by using this package you can see the implementation of most important design patterns in php and also change them and run you codes to see the result in bootstrap view. it is just about selecting you desired pattern from menu and then you codes in same name directory will run automatically.
+pdp is a php design patterns tutorial container to let you focus just on codding!! :facepunch:

+by using this package you can see the implementation of most important design patterns in php and also change them and run you codes to see the result in bootstrap view.

+it is just about selecting you desired pattern from menu and then you codes in same name directory will run automatically.

 > list of patterns:

-  Creational Patterns
+*Creational Patterns
   - [X] Simple Factory
   - [X] Factory Method
   - [X] Abstract Factory